-We call the function \(f\) a \emph{penalized objective function}\footnote{Occasionally, we may abuse terminology by referring to \(f\) as a \emph{penalty function}, but technically, \(P_f\) is the penalty function.} because it comes in the form where \(P_f\) is a function that guards against overfitting by penalizing large changepoint sets---that is, it is a monotonically increasing function of \(m\).
-The {stats} package (R Core Team 2024) provides generic methods for the well-known penalty functions \texttt{AIC()} and \texttt{BIC()}, which work seamlessly on {tidychangepoint} models because they all implement methods for \texttt{logLik()}.
+We call the function \(f\) a \emph{penalized objective function}\footnote{Occasionally, we may abuse terminology by referring to \(f\) as a \emph{penalty function}, but technically, \(P_f\) is the penalty function.} because it comes in the form where \(P_f\) is a function that guards against overfitting by penalizing large changepoint sets---that is, it is a monotonically increasing function of \(m\) (the number of changepoints).
+Recall that \(\tau\) is the set of changepoints.
+The {stats} package (R Core Team 2025) provides generic methods for the well-known penalty functions \texttt{AIC()} and \texttt{BIC()}, which work seamlessly on {tidychangepoint} models because they all implement methods for \texttt{logLik()}.
 In addition, {tidychangepoint} provides generic functions and methods for four additional penalty functions: \texttt{HQC()}, \texttt{MBIC()}, \texttt{MDL()}, and \texttt{BMDL()}.
 For compatibility with {changepoint} we also provide the alias \texttt{SIC()} for \texttt{BIC()}. {tidychangepoint} supports all of the penalty functions supported by {changepoint}, with the exception of the ``Asymptotic'' and ``CROPS'' penalties, which are not fully generalizable.

 All penalty functions return 0 for the special case in which \(m = 0\).
-For ease of explanation, let the vector \(\ell_j = \tau_{j+1} - \tau_j\) for \(1 \leq j \leq m+1\) encode the lengths of the \(m+1\) regions defined by the changepoint set \(\tau\).
+For ease of explanation, let the vector \(\ell_j = \tau_{j+1} - \tau_j\) for \(0 \leq j \leq m\) encode the lengths of the \(m+1\) regions defined by the changepoint set \(\tau\).